California law prohibits harassment in the workplace, whether it be

 - religion,

-- national origin or
+- national origin, or

 - sexual orientation, to name just a few examples.4

-Harassment under California employment law includes both quid pro quo sexual harassment and “hostile work environment” harassment on any basis.
+Unlawful harassment under California employment law includes both quid pro quo sexual harassment and “hostile work environment” harassment on any basis.

 - Job applicants;